 It is currently secretary of the government, could visit only with special permission according to time,

-Drive an hour to Paro, transfer to Taktsang Monastery base point, later we hike to Taktsang Palphug Monastery (known as Tiger's Nest), a prominent most sacred site located in the Cliffside of the upper Paro valley.
-Built in 1692, the Taktsang cave where Guru Padmasambhava is said to have meditated for three years, three months, three weeks, three days and three hours in the 8th century.
-Padma Sambhava is credited with introducing Buddhism to Bhutan and is the tutelary deity of the country where most people visit in their lifetime.
+Morning transfer to the base point of Taktsang Monastery.
+From here, we begin a 2–3 hour uphill hike (optional by horse) to reach Taktsang Palphug Monastery (Tiger’s Nest), one of the most sacred and iconic pilgrimage sites in Bhutan, perched dramatically on a cliff about 900 meters above the Paro Valley.
+Built in 1692, the monastery surrounds the cave where Guru Padmasambhava is said to have meditated for three years, three months, three weeks, three days, and three hours in the 8th century.
+He is credited with bringing Buddhism to Bhutan and is revered as the country’s spiritual protector.

-Leisurely breakfast, In the morning free for personal activities, later at the arranged time transfer to the airport for final departure to connect onward flight.
+Leisurely breakfast, In the morning free for personal activities, we can explore the narrow lively, and endless streets of Thamel town where we will find all kinds of good restaurants, typical Nepali handicrafts, fine jewelry, clothing, and trekking gear store, later at the arranged time transfer to the airport for final departure to connect onward flight.
 We wish you a safe flight and hope to serve you back in near future.
 End of Service.